Skip to main content

 Consistency and adherence matter

 A common reason results differ across studies is parameter variation.
-Wavelength choice, power density, session time, frequency, total duration, distance from the body and adherence can all move outcomes.
+Wavelength choice, power density, session time, frequency, total duration, distance from the body, and adherence can all move outcomes.
 When people ask whether red light works, the most honest answer is often: it depends on the setup.

 Key takeaway: In chronic conditions, research conclusions are most reliable when treatment setups are defined clearly and used consistently.
 When setups vary, results often vary too.

-What this research does not tell us yet
+What this research doesn't tell us yet

 In plain English: The evidence can be promising without being final.
 The best reading is "this is worth studying and refining", not "this is settled and predictable".

-Practical takeaways if you are researching devices
+Practical takeaways if you're researching devices

 1) Prefer thoughtful design over long feature lists